How To Use LyCORIS Models In Stable Diffusion – Quick Guide (+LoRA vs. LyCORIS)

 1 means that the LyCORIS model is in full effect, which might be too much in certain cases, lower values like 0.6 would give the LyCORIS model less impact on the generation, while a higher value like 1.4 would further amplify the model’s final impact.

-Remember that setting the LyCORIS weights too high in most cases will introduce unwanted distortion into your image, just as it would with regular LoRA models.
+Remember that setting the LyCORIS weights too high in most cases will introduce unwanted distortion and artifacts into your image, just as it would with regular LoRA models.

 Very Important Note: Some LyCORIS models, just like some LoRA models, may require certain “trigger words/keywords” to be used alongside the model activation string you’ve seen above.